 The ISAC is a venue for hire.
 The fee schedule for use of the ISAC is given in the National Tsing Hua University Fee Schedule for the International Student Activity Center (ISAC) on the 3rd Floor of the Feng Yun Building.

 There are three time periods during which the ISAC can be reserved, which are the morning period, 08:00 to 12:00; the afternoon period, 13:30 to 17:30; and the evening period, 18:00 to 22:00.
-Aside from the required deposit and equipment rentals, which are charged per use, the base charge and the air conditioning fee are charged according to the length of time for which the ISAC is hired.
+Aside from the required equipment rental, which are charged per day, the base charge and the air conditioning fee are charged according to the length of time for which the ISAC is hired.
+The deposit should be paid by non- NTHU institutions or organizations.
+NTHU institutions are exempted from paying deposits.

 Those wishing to reserve the ISAC must complete the Application Form for Use of the National Tsing Hua University International Student Activity Center (ISAC) on the 3rd Floor of the Feng Yun Building and submit it to the Division of Student Activities (DSA) at least two weeks prior to the date of reservation.